git-package/compiler/README.md

 # HTML Compiler

-num-13 is a script that checks if a number is equal to 13.
+This software is a simple html, css and js compiler built on a simple runtime and lightning fast compiling

 ## Installation